Pre-Veterinary Degree Programs

 • Program Length: Four years

-Unity College (BS Animal Science)
+Unity Environmental University (BS Animal Science)

 Courses include animal nutrition; animal comparative anatomy; animal comparative physiology; animal behavior; and environmental justice.
 Students may choose to add a concentration in animal health and behavior.
 The program consists of 120 credits, of which 90 may be transferred.